Teen Mental Health: What’s Normal? What Isn’t?

 No family is perfect.
 It’s natural to see some drama during the teenage years and it’s all too easy to assume other families have fewer problems.
 Due to the hormonal and physical changes that happen during puberty, teenagers are famous for being moody, difficult humans.
 So, what does being a “normal” teenager even mean?
 An old joke makes the point this way:

 A: “Someone you don’t know very well.”

-Teens and adolescents may feel overwhelmed when they are having troubles with girlfriends or boyfriends or fights with friends.
-They are often oversensitive and overly self-conscious.
-Many times they haven’t developed the adequate coping tools to deal with these kinds of events.
-If your adolescent or teenager has episodes of sadness, anxiety, and extreme frustration, they shouldn’t last more than a few days.
+Overall, if your adolescent or teenager has episodes of sadness, anxiety or extreme frustration, these episodes shouldn’t last more than a few days.
 Ongoing symptoms, or extreme forms of behavior, like unprovoked anger, however, could be signs of a serious mental disorder.
-You may want to go through a mental health checklist before you have a dialogue.
+Before you bring your concerns up to your teen, you may want to go through the mental health checklist shared below.

 If your teen is chronically anxious or sad, you may be right to have concerns about their behavior.
 Before you speak with your teen or adolescent, consider this list of red flags for worried parents: